Presidents’ Council Mission and Long Term Vision

-In 2019, the Presidents of the Ford and Robert Wood Johnson Foundations convened 16 foundation presidents to make a five year commitment to work together as the Presidents’ Council on Disability Inclusion in Philanthropy.
+Convened by the Presidents of the Ford and Robert Wood Johnson Foundations, the Presidents’ Council on Disability Inclusion in Philanthropy consists of 17 foundations who have committed to work together to advance inclusion.
 Each foundation is at a different stage of its learning journey toward greater inclusion of people with disabilities both internally and in grantmaking, and all are committed to share our learning.
 The focus of the Council’s collective action is the philanthropic sector, but our aspiration is that as our sector becomes more equitable, we will influence society to dismantle structural ableism and move toward equity.

 Coordinate philanthropic leadership to advance disability inclusion in philanthropy.